dokato/bci-challange/README.md

 ## Reading data

-In order to load the data such as `scratch.m` script does it, you need to have the following file structure:
+In order to load the data such as `sketch.m` script does it, you need to have the following file structure:

 ```
 sketch.R